eddiefleurent/Connect4/README.md

 ## Instructions
 1. `cd` into "app"
-2. Compile using `ghc -O2 Main.hs`
-3. Execute `./Main` start the program and follow the prompts.
+2. Execute `./Main` start the program and follow the prompts.
 Don't get too initimidated by it :D